 Keyword stuffing is one of the oldest practiced forms of black hat SEO tactics.
 Avoid it at all costs while using your targeted keywords in your content.
 You want to focus on keyword optimization.

-Sadly, most people fail to balance keyword optimization and keyword stuffing and get penalized by Google.
+Sadly, most people fail to balance keyword optimization and stuffing keywords.

 What Is Keyword Stuffing?